dotnet/android/Documentation/guides/building-apps/build-properties.md

 Support for this property was added in .NET 8.

-This property is `True` by default.
+This property is set to `obsolete` by default.

 ## AndroidEnableSGenConcurrent